rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 - `questions.yml`

-    A file that containing questions for a form.
+    A file that contains questions for a form.
 These form questions simplify deployment of a chart.
 Without it, you must configure the deployment using key value pairs, which is more difficult.
 The following image displays the difference between a Rancher chart (which includes `questions.yml`) and a native Helm chart (which does not).

 	<small>Rancher Chart with <code>question.yml</code> (left) vs. Helm Chart without (right)</small>